 \subsection{Data Collection}

-To collect subject data, we walked the subjects through a testing scenario detailing the inputs that they could provide.
-We guided subjects towards appropriate inputs when necessary, such as pointing operators toward the priority definition input when they wanted certain features to be focused on.
-We aimed to replicate an intuitive interaction method uninhibited by software interface limitations and therefore collected inputs on a paper map using pens and markers, which was then translated into our reward model and inference routine post-hoc.
-Figure \ref{fig: operator_data} shows the progressive fusion of rescuer 3's inputs and the final fusion results for rescuers 1,2, 4 and 5.
-All rescuers provided unique inputs, although often promoting similar features, such as trail intersections and primary streams.
-In the lower part of Figure \ref{fig: operator_data}, we see how rescuer 3's inputs are progressively fused, with their preferences concentrating in the prioritized areas and where the trail travels close to streams.
+To collect subject data, the researcher first walked subjects through a testing scenario detailing the inputs they could provide.
+Subjects were guided towards appropriate inputs when necessary, such as using the priority definition when they wanted certain features to be focused on.
+To replicate an intuitive interaction method uninhibited by software limitations, inputs were collected on a paper map, which was then translated into the reward model and inference routine post-hoc.
+Figure \ref{fig: operator_data} shows\ICRAedit{, for illustration,} the progressive fusion of rescuer 3's inputs and the final fusion results for rescuers 1, 2, 4 and 5.
+All rescuers provided unique inputs, although often promoted similar features, such as trail intersections and primary streams.
+In the lower part of Figure \ref{fig: operator_data}, \ICRAedit{rescuer 3's inputs build the reward map} with their preferences concentrating in the prioritized areas and where the trail travels close to streams.